The Pharmacy Quality Scheme (PQS) for 2020/2021 as part of the Community Pharmacy Contractual Framework (2019/20 – 2023/24) has now been agreed.

 Completing the three CPPE training and e-assessments as detailed on this page does not mean that your pharmacy is entitled to a PQS payment for these criteria or domains.
-Contractors need to ensure that they meet all requirements for each quality criteria within a domain, as well as the gateway requirements, to be eligible to claim for the domain when they make their PQS declaration in February 2021, however, contractors will have until 30 June 2021 to collate their evidence to demonstrate meeting any element of the scheme they have declared as having met.
+Contractors need to ensure that they meet all requirements for each quality criteria within a domain, as well as the gateway requirements, to be eligible to claim for the domain.
+Please note that PQS Part 2 declaration will take place in February 2021, however, contractors will have until 30 June 2021 to collate their evidence to demonstrate meeting any element of the scheme they have declared as having met.

 Before you start the learning and assessment listed under each of the tabs you may wish to access the key resources which fully explain both the gateway requirements and the domains which include the quality criteria.

 Click the following tabs where you will find an outline of the CPPE learning that will support you to work towards quality criteria within the prevention and risk management domains.

 Obesity is a major public health problem due to its association with serious chronic diseases.
 Pharmacy professionals are in a position to support people to achieve weight loss and improve their health.